C3Mech/C3MechV4.0/PREPROCESSOR/README.md

 - **Selecting necessary blocks:** Selecting only the necessary module blocks facilitates and speeds up kinetic simulations.
 - **User responsibility:** The user must select an appropriate model subset for a simulation case.
 - **Preselected combinations:** The `preselection/` directory provides frequently used sub-model combinations.
-These subsets correspond to those used in associated publication.
+These subsets correspond to those used in the associated publication.

 If you have further questions or need additional help, please feel free to open an issue or [contact us](r.langer@itv.rwht-aachen.de).